 If you also decide to shorten your walk and see The Arch only, it is best to come at low tide, because it is only then that the shorter way is passable.
-If you are too late, like we were, you can’t walk along the beach below Mars Bluff, but must take the longer way.
+If you are too late like we were, you can’t walk along the beach below Mars Bluff, but have to take the long way.

 The advantage of the longer way is, however, that you are rewarded with amazing views of Adventure Bay, The Neck, and the incredible scenery of this area.

 We had seen so many beautiful pictures of The Arch and really wanted to get to this awesome beach ourselves.
 We knew that we would have to come at low tide to be able to walk on the beach to The Arch, but we were running late.
 Nevertheless, we decided to give it a try.
 But there was no way we could make it!
 Miles Beach was marvelous, but there was no way we could walk around the rock to reach The Arch on the other side at high tide.
 We were so close, yet so far!
 Our only alternative was to take the long and arduous walk up and down Mars Bluff.

 The walk to The Arch via Miles Beach only takes about 1,5 hours to return and is an easy walk at low tide.

 Tip: Don’t forget to check the tides before you set off for The Arch!
 You can get your information here.